 Happy Hollow Farm, Missouri

 Liz Graznak, owner of Happy Hollow Farm, explains that community supported agriculture is her way of being a political force.
-Her CSA members participate on the farm through distribution shifts and farm work days.
-Their CSA shares are already full for the 2020 spring-summer season, but be sure to check their website for winter shares!
+Her CSA members have the option of participating on the farm through distribution shifts and farm work days.
+Their CSA is already full for the 2022 spring-summer season, but be sure to check their website for 2022 Winter Shares!

 Know Your Farmer | Happy Hollow Farm, Missouri